SSOO-uc3m/OS-Week-12/README.md

 There is a disk with a UNIX file system.
 Assuming that the size of the block chosen for the file system is 2KBytes, that the addresses of the blocks are 4 bytes and the inodes have the traditional structure (10 direct pointers, 1 simple indirect, 1 double indirect and 1 triple indirect)

-Find the number of blocks that a 4500 KByte file occupies, including both data and address blocks.
+a) Find the number of blocks that a 4500 KByte file occupies, including both data and address blocks.

 If the previous Unix file system has the following information: